SKIMMYGUPTA/Redmine/README.md

 It allows you to keep a track of the time you have spent on a particular issue or project.

 #### _Log your work :_
-Click on Log Time on top right corner under
+Click on Log Time in the top right corner under the issue you're assigned to.
 **Spent Time**
 <img alt="Log Time" align="center" height="10%" width="80%" src="./assets/spent.png"/>